Israel–United States relations: Obama administration (2009–2017)

 In his speech to a joint session of congress on May 24, Netanyahu adopted some of Obama's earlier language:

 Now the precise delineation of those borders must be negotiated.
 We'll be generous about the size of the future Palestinian state.
 But as President Obama said, the border will be different than the one that existed on 4 June 1967.
 Israel will not return to the indefensible boundaries of 1967.

-On September 20, 2011, President Obama declared that the US would veto any Palestinian application for statehood at the United Nations, asserting that "there can be no shortcut to peace".
+On September 20, 2011, President Obama declared that the U.S. would veto any Palestinian application for statehood at the United Nations, asserting that "there can be no shortcut to peace".

-In October 2011, the new American Defense Secretary, Leon Panetta, suggested that Israeli policies were partly responsible for its diplomatic isolation in the Middle East.
+In October 2011, the new American defense secretary, Leon Panetta, suggested that Israeli policies were partly responsible for its diplomatic isolation in the Middle East.
 The Israeli government responded that the problem was the growing radicalism in the region, rather than their own policies.

 In 2012, President Obama signed into law a bill that would extend by another three years the program of United States guarantees for Israeli government debt.

-Tony Blinken, National Security Advisor to US Vice President Joe Biden, lamented in 2012 a tendency by US politicians to use the debate over policy toward Israel for political purposes.
-Until then, Israel had been a bastion of bipartisan consensus in the US.
+Antony Blinken, National Security Advisor to then-U.S. vice president Joe Biden, lamented in 2012 a tendency by U.S. politicians to use the debate over policy toward Israel for political purposes.
+Until then, Israel had been a bastion of bipartisan consensus in the U.S.

 In 2010 and again in July–August 2012, Israeli exports to the United States surpassed those to the European Union, usually the top destination for Israeli exports.

 Reaction in Israel was mixed to the Geneva interim agreement on the Iranian nuclear program.
 Prime Minister Netanyahu strongly criticized it as a "historic mistake", and finance minister Naftali Bennett called it a "very bad deal".
 However, Kadima Party leader Shaul Mofaz, opposition leader Isaac Herzog, and former Aman chief Amos Yadlin voiced some measure of support for the agreement and suggested that it was more important to maintain good ties to Washington than to publicly rebuke the agreement.
+According to CNN reporter, Stephen Collinson, Netanyahu's years of meddling in U.S. politics on Iran nuclear program, have alienated many Democrats, and their party's shift to the left has further eroded support for Israel.

-On April 2, 2014, US ambassador to the UN Samantha Power reaffirmed the administration's stand that the US opposes all unilateral Palestinian moves to statehood.
+On April 2, 2014, U.S. ambassador to the UN Samantha Power reaffirmed the administration's stand that the U.S. opposes all unilateral Palestinian moves to statehood.

 During the 2014 Israel–Gaza conflict, United States temporarily halted a supply of Hellfire missiles to Israel, sparking tensions between the two countries.